Guide to the Ph.D. Program in Computer Science

 Funding for Students

 The Department of Computer Science is able to fund a small number of graduate students every year.
-In addition, the department awards a small number of graduate assistantships specifically designated for PhD students involved in interdisciplinary areas.

 The first form of funding is as a Graduate Teaching Assistant (GTA).
 Each GTA spends 20 hours each week during the school year (starting 1 week before classes begin) supporting the department's educational mission.
 This work typically involves some combination of grading, offering help sessions or office hours and monitoring student labs.
 Each GTA will be assigned a specific number of hours for each task and will work under the guidance of the faculty member teaching the course or lab.
 Each GTA must also attend a series of short training sessions early in their first semester.